chef/chef-web-docs/chef_master/source/server_overview.rst

 PostgreSQL Settings
 ----------------------------------------------------
-Use the following configuration settings in the chef-server.rb file to configure PostgreSQL for use with the Chef Infra Server:
+Use the following configuration settings in the chef-server.rb file to configure external PostgreSQL for use with the Chef Infra Server:

 .. list-table::
    :widths: 200 300